Missing Metals in DQ Stars; a Compelling Clue to their Origin: Introduction

 On a similar timescale, it was already known that white dwarfs sometimes exhibited metals such as Ca, Mg, and Fe in their spectra, and that these were also trace abundances in helium-dominated atmospheres (e.g.\ vMa\,2; \citealt{weidemann1960,strittmatter1971,wegner1972}.
 In this way, the metal-rich DZ spectral class was shown to share basic characteristics, such as temperature and atmospheric composition, with the DQ stars, based on the earliest discoveries and successful modeling.
 In contrast with the DQ stars, however, there was already a scientific consensus that the metals observed in DZ stars could not have been brought to the surface from their interiors \citep{fontaine1979,vauclair1979b}.
 Over a wide range of temperatures, white dwarfs should be gravitationally sedimented (via diffusion), on timescales much faster than any potentially competing process \citep{dupuis1992}, including convective mixing -- a mechanism that actually enhances downward diffusion \citep{alcock1980}.
 Thus it has been clear for many decades that an external source is necessary for DZ stars, but that DQ stars can be understood as polluted via their own interiors.

 \citet{fontaine1984} first mentioned the striking problem that is the subject of this work, ``{\it... it is interesting to speculate on the reasons why metals and carbon still appear to be mutually exclusive in the atmospheres of cool helium-rich white dwarfs.}'' The DQ stars are around 9--10 per cent of the local population as defined by the 20\,pc sample, which is well constrained if not complete \citep{hollands2018}, and thus are not outliers or unusual by any means.
 Indeed, more than 60 years after the first discovery, this fundamental question about their nature remains unanswered, despite recent and ongoing work with far superior data and modeling, and based on hundreds of DQ and DZ stars \citep{koester2019,coutu2019,koester2020}.
+In response to an earlier version of the study presented here (Farihi et al.\ 2022; arXiv:2208.05990v1), it has been shown that it is possible to suppress or mask the Swan bands in stars with sufficient metal abundances resulting from external pollution, but not in all cases \citep{blouin2022}, and hence this conundrum remains.

 This paper reports a deep spectroscopic search for external, heavy element pollution in DQ stars using one of the largest ground-based telescopes available.
 A dramatic lack of metal pollution is revealed for DQ white dwarfs, as compared to the similarly helium-rich DZ stars.
 Section~2 reports on the high-resolution spectroscopic observations, and Section~3 quantifies the differences between the DQ stars and DZ stars in terms of pollution frequencies and accretion rates, using both the high-resolution spectral data as well as available SDSS spectroscopy.
 Section~4 examines other threads of available evidence on DQ stars, and in particular where there are distinct properties as compared to DZ-type and other white dwarfs (mass and stellar structure, circumstellar matter, duplicity, magnetism, and kinematics).
 Section~5 examines several hypotheses that might account for all the available evidence, and concludes that the DQ white dwarfs are the result of binary evolution, where mass loss has resulted in a thinner helium layer than otherwise expected, and which also depleted any nearby planetary material that might pollute the star.
 Section~6 discusses this possibility in detail, and provides suggestions for future work that can test this novel proposed origin for DQ stars.